Threat Vector: Commercial

 The book debuted at number one on the New York Times bestseller list for the week of December 23, 2012.
 In addition, it charted at number three on USA Todays Best-Selling Books list.
-A year later, the mass-market paperback edition of the novel debuted at number four on the New York Times bestseller list for the week of December 22, 2013.

 Critical

 The book received generally positive reviews.
-Threat Vector benefited greatly from the collaboration with author Mark Greaney.
 Kirkus Reviews praised the book as "a satisfying thriller" where "Clancy’s writing has shed some of its erstwhile woodenness" and "doesn't read a technical manual, which is all to the good".
 Publishers Weekly hailed the "highly readable if workmanlike techno-thriller", concluding: "Clancy fans will welcome all the high-tech data as well as heroes who can single-handedly take out whole teams of bad guys."

 The book was nominated for Best Mystery & Thriller during the Goodreads Choice Awards of 2013, but lost to the novel Inferno by Dan Brown.